 This program is a designated event for pharmacists to receive 1 Contact Hours in pharmacy education.
 The Universal Activity Number is 0387-0000-14-003-H04-P.

 Course Category: This activity has been designated as Knowledge-Based.

 DISCLOSURE: In compliance with continuing education requirements, all presenters must disclose any financial or other associations with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters as well as any use of unlabeled product(s) or product(s) under investigational use.

 CDC, our planners, content experts, and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters.
 Planners have reviewed content to ensure there is no bias.

 Content will not include any discussion of the unlabeled use of a product or a product under investigational use.

 You may participate in the educational activity by viewing the program information above.

-To evaluate this educational activity, receive a certificate, and be able to print out an on-going transcript of all your TCEOnline CE activities for credits/contact hours, please go to: www.cdc.gov/TCEOnline.
+To evaluate this educational activity, receive a certificate/statement of credit/contact hours, to print-out an on-going transcript of all your TCEOnline CE activities for credits/contact hours, please go to: www.cdc.gov/TCEOnline.

 FEES: No fees are charged for CDC’s CE activities.